zak-45/WLEDVideoSync/README.md

 Put on Systray:
 - To use the systray:
   - modify put_on_systray in the config file.
-Once set, no GUI will be launched: you need to click on systray for that.
+Once set, no GUI will be launched: you need to click on systray icon for that.
   >this work out-of-box for win, but some additional lib could be necessary for linux/mac

 ### WebSocket